-Bad breath is an extremely embarrassing problem that detracts from a person’s confidence.
+Bad breath (halitosis) is an extremely embarrassing problem that detracts from a person’s confidence.
 This condition can be a temporary or chronic problem.
 Regardless of how severe it is, there are important facts you should know.
 Treatments are available that can eliminate bad breath.
+The Dentist at Copley Dental in Boston can help.
+Schedule your consultation today.

 How Bad Breath Occurs